-Dwyane Wade proudly agrees he’s one of best two-way players ever
+Dwyane Wade is one of the best players to ever suit up for the Miami Heat.

 The future Hall of Famer is also one of the greatest two-way players in the history of the game.
 He even acknowledged that distinction recently via social media.